 0 Comments

-To see my full article, go to LINK: https://ivyexec.com/career-advice/2023/essential-employment-terms-for-female-executives or my website at https://www.executiveemploymentattorney.com/essential-employment-terms-for-female-executives/ IvyExec hosts articles and webinars from experts in the career, leadership, and business spaces who wish to share their knowledge with our audience.
+or my website, go to LINK: https://www.executiveemploymentattorney.com/executive-contract-negotiations-for-life-sciences-executives/ IvyExec hosts articles and webinars from experts in the career, leadership, and business spaces who wish to share their knowledge with our audience.
 In April 2021, I was invited to write for IvyExec since it seeks original content on the topics of career development, leadership, and business strategy as it applies to senior-level and C-Suite professionals.
 IvyExec blog posts and webinars are shared with its community of more than 2 million members on its website, in its newsletter, and on its social media channels. https://www.ivyexec.com/career-advice/write-for-us/ IvyExec claims a “Community of 2.5M+ Leaders”.
-See also — https://www.ivyexec.com/ It is the goal of this article and my work in this field to aid women CEOs and senior executives in facing these special challenges when they arise and overcoming these challenges while keeping their careers on the upward trajectory.
-If you or any colleague of yours has a need in this area, please do reach out to me at rob@attorneyadelson.com or call 617–875–8665.
-One week ago yesterday, on Sunday May 28, 2023, CEOWorld magazine published an article I wrote on “IP Ownership as Leverage for Founder Equity Negotiations.”
+See also — https://www.ivyexec.com/ It is my hope that this article will be helpful to CEOs and other senior executives in the medical device, biotechnology or other life science industries who are negotiating new executive job offers, employment contracts or executive compensation packages and should pay attention to the essential contract terms discussed in my article.
+If you or any colleague of yours has a need in this area, please do reach out to me at [email protected] or call 617–875–8665.
+On Friday August 30, 2024, CEOWORLD magazine published an article I wrote titled, “Keeping and Using Your Ace in the Hole in Negotiating Your C-level Executive Contract.”
+The new article is designed for CEOs, C-level and senior executives and those executives who aspire to the C-suite.
+This article discusses how, based on my experience representing C-suite executives, that by holding back a little – keeping an ace in the hole, as they say – you will create a sense of anticipation, increase your value in the eyes of the company, and ultimately enhance chances of achieving your desired executive contract terms.
+The article goes on to discuss how we’ve applied this strategy of ascertaining and then using this “Ace in the Whole” strategy in three different types of executing contracting situations –

-For any of those events, if the founder can raise a potential cloud over the company’s title to its core IP, this can provide leverage for an equitable adjustment to assure the owner’s fair share of the proceeds of the success event.
-To see my full CEOWORLD magazine. article, go to LINK: https://ceoworld.biz/2023/05/28/ip-ownership-as-leverage-for-founder-equity-negotiations/ Or on my website at https://www.executiveemploymentattorney.com/ip-ownership-as-leverage-for-founder-equity-negotiations/ This was my 42nd article published in CEOWORLD since 2016.
+Or on my website at https://www.executiveemploymentattorney.com/keeping-and-using-your-ace-in-the-hole-in-negotiating-your-c-level-executive-contract/ This was my 47th article published in CEOWORLD since 2016.
 Previously, the editor advised that I can use “Featured in the CEOWORLD magazine” and the CEOWORLD “Logo” on my website and add CEOWORLD magazine in my LinkedIn profile’s “Experience Section” as an “Opinion Columnist.” and authority in the field.
 On its own initiative, CEOWORLD magazine created on their website a library of Robert Adelson published articles.
-You can peruse this library and/or read as many of my 41 published articles as you wish.
-See https://ceoworld.biz/author/robert-adelson/ With more than 12.4+ million-page views, CEOWORLD magazine is the world’s leading business magazine written strictly for CEOs, CFOs, CIOs, senior management executives, business leaders, and high net worth individuals worldwide. https://www.linkedin.com/company/ceomagazine/ It is my hope that this article will be of benefit to CEOs, C-level and senior executives who are company founders and who seek leverage in negotiations after seeing diminished value to your equity position as result of vesting, re-vesting, participating preferred, investor anti-dilution and other investor-friendly terms that have worked to your disadvantage and might have a self-help remedy in IP ownership.
-If you or any colleague of yours has a need in this area, please do reach out to me @ 617–875–8665 or rob@attorneyadelson.com.
-Ten days ago yesterday, on Sunday April 30, 2023, CEOWorld magazine published an article I wrote on “Navigating Past Clawbacks to take a Competitor’s C-level Job Offer.”
+You can peruse this library and/or read as many of my 44 published articles as you wish.
+See https://ceoworld.biz/author/robert-adelson/ With more than 12.4+ million-page views, CEOWORLD magazine is the world’s leading business magazine written strictly for CEOs, CFOs, CIOs, senior management executives, business leaders, and high net worth individuals worldwide. https://www.linkedin.com/company/ceomagazine/ It is my hope this new article will be beneficial to CEOs, C-level executives, VPs and other senior executives and those aspire to C-suite positions to use this “Ace-in-the-Hole” strategy in your own negotiations over important executive contracts in the course of your career.
+If you or any colleague of yours has a need in this area, please do reach out to me – [email protected] or call 617-875-8665.
+I hope this email finds you and your family in good health.
+We are now well into Autumn.
+Despite some days of Indian Summer, there is now an increasing chill to our days, with Thanksgiving not too far off at the end of this month.
+The Patriots are are mired in another losing season, but there is some hope – rookie QB Drake Maye has shown promise that better days are to come if he can gain a more accomplished supporting cast in years ahead, On a more promising side, the NBA Defending Champion Celtics are off to a strong start – perhaps a repeat is possible?
+Much less so the Bruins.
+Playing .500 hockey right now, but perhaps as the season unfolds the B’s will find their mojo to also qualify for the Stanley Cup playoffs.

 Archives